hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 <details>
 <summary>Suffix Trie: Multiple Pattern Matching</summary>

-- Packing *Text* onto a Trie:
-    - Add "$" to *Text*: to make sure that each suffix corresponds to a leaf
-    - Generate all suffixes of *Text$*
+- It's denoted ***SuffixTrie(Text)***
-    - For each suffix, add the position of its 1st letter in *Text*
+    - It's the trie formed from all suffixes of *Text*
-    - Form a trie out of these suffixes (suffix trie)
-    - For each *Pattern*,
-        - Check if it can be spelled out from the root downward in the suffx trie
+    - We append "$" to *Text* in order to mark the end of *Text*
-        - When a match is found, we "walk down" to the leaf (or leaves) in order to find the starting position of the match
+    - Each leaf is labeled with the starting position of the suffix whose path through the trie ends at this leaf
+    - When we arrive at a leaf, we'll immidiately know where this suffix cam from in *Text*
     - E.g. Text: ababaa; Patterns: aba, baa
     -                                 ___Root___
                    suffix: ababaa$   /      \   \
                                     a        b   $
                                    /\ \     /    6